ahmadwahlah/fyp-edas/README.md

 1. Clone the repository.
 2. Navigate to the project directory.
 3. Install dependencies: npm install.
+4. Start the development server: npm start.
-4. Open your browser and visit [http://localhost:3000](http://localhost:3000) to access the EDAS application.
+5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to access the EDAS application.

 ## Contribution Guidelines